casaluca/SkyMapper/README.md

 with SkyMapper photometric zero-points and crowdening towards the Galactic plane (this is all discussed in the paper).
 Further, only stars lying within the range of applicability of the metallicity calibration have been considered, see Eq.
 (13) and (14) for these fiducials.
+These fiducials limit the lowest metallicity to -2.5 dex, so you will not find anything below this.
+On the metal-rich side, beware of stars above 0.5 dex.
 If you wish to relax any of these requirements, or apply different values of reddening, in Casagrande et al.
 (2018) there is enough information for you to build your own catalogue.